Patriarchal, or First Encampement Degree

 They teach sentiments that you will find useful to cultivate through life.
 They will give tone and honor to your manhood.

-And now, in the name and by authority of the Independent Order of Odd Fellows, I declare you duly admitted to the Patriarchal Degree.
+the Independent Order of Odd Fellows, I declare you duly admitted to the

 The Encampment must always be closed in the Royal Purple, or highest degree.